AyrA/TinyFS/README.md

 ## Features

-- Bundle any number of files together
+- Bundle multiple files together
 - Case insensitive file name option
 - Data compression option
 - AES Encryption option

 ## Limitations

+- Container holds at most 255 files
 - File names can be at most 255 bytes long
 - A single file can be at most 65535 bytes long
 - the FS is not designed to be written to